Sexual & Gender Based Misconduct: Policy, Reporting Information & Resources

 Sexual/gender based misconduct will not be tolerated.
 The University will actively and expeditiously investigate any allegation of sexual/gender based misconduct and if it is determined that misconduct has occurred, the University will take appropriate disciplinary action.
 Allegations of sexual harassment, other than allegations against a student for sexual/gender based misconduct addressed in this policy , will be investigated pursuant to the process outlined in "The University Procedure" section of the Kutztown University Sexual Harassment Policy and Procedures (KU Policy DIV-007).

-The University's Title IX Coordinator is Mr. Jesus A. Peña, Esq., Associate Vice President for Equity and Compliance, and the Deputy Title IX Coordinator is Ms. Jacqueline Fox, Esq., Equity Coordinator.
-The role of the Title IX Coordinator is to oversee investigations involving sexual offenses against students and to ensure University-wide compliance with Title IX.
+The University's Title IX Coordinator is Mr. Jesus A. Peña, Esq., and the Deputy Title IX Coordinator is Ms. Jacqueline Fox, Esq.
+The role of the Title IX Coordinator and Deputy Coordiantor is to oversee investigations involving sexual/gender based offenses against students and to ensure University-wide compliance with Title IX.
 The offices of the Title IX Coordinator and Deputy Title IX Coordinator are located in the Office of Social Equity,Old Main A Wing, and either may be reached by telephone at (610)683-4700 or by e-mail at firstname.lastname@example.org.

 Sexual violence of all kinds, including intimate partner violence, will not be tolerated.
 The standards listed below clearly define prohibited conduct that is in violation of the Sexual Offenses Policy of the Student Code of Conduct which is published in its entirety in The Key student handbook.